Personal tools

 ✔ Shared Access - Allowed Administrators Can View Shared Passwords

-✔ Store All Access Details In Encrypted Format
+✔ Store All Access Details In Encrypted Format:

-✔ Add Notes To Password
+✔ Add Notes To Passwords

 ✔ Copy Usernames And Passwords Into Clipboard